When Should Family Visit Newborn Baby?

 For me, this means I will ask visitors to honor the following visitor guidelines for those first few months of baby’s life;

-• No kissing newborn baby on the face
+• No kissing newborn baby on the face.

-• Delay a visit if anyone has any symptoms of illness or recent exposures
+• Delay a visit if anyone has any symptoms of illness or recent exposures.

 This may seem overkill to some, but I would rather seem overkill than deal with a sick newborn.
 And since I spent the second half of my pregnancy sick with various flus and colds myself, I’d really rather not recover from my c-section and pregnancy while also battling a bug!
+So delaying a visit even when someone only has a little sniffle is a good idea in my book.

 3. Giving Yourself Time to Establish Breastfeeding

-Newborns spend a lot of time at the boob if exclusively breastfeeding.
+Newborns spend a lot of time on the boob if exclusively breastfeeding.
 And even if you are also pumping, that just means you are spending a lot of time hooked up to a pump in addition to breastfeeding.

 So be prepared to feel like you are a 24/7 “breastaurant” as my friend refers to it.
 And operating that 24/7 breastaurant can truly consume all of your time and effort in those early days.